EmilyHueni/rec-road-trips/README.md

 ![](images/zip_code_clusters.PNG)

-Similarly, I clustered the rec locations that were nearby each other into 110 groups.
+Similarly, I clustered the rec locations that were near each other into 110 groups.
 Combining the two results, I ended up with ~20k unique origin/destinations trips.
 A much more manageable number of routes to calculate.

 #### Recreation Facility Clusters
 ![](images/rec_clusters.png)

 Even though the route number was now a fraction of the original size, it was still very large considering that each route took about 10 seconds to calculate.
 Parallel processing of the routes was needed to complete this task.
-To do this, I first upgraded my rds instance to the option with the largest cpu available on AWS.
+To do this, I first upgraded my rds instance to the option with the largest number of cpus available on AWS.
 Working quickly (because time is money) I used python sqlalchemy to break the query up into chunks of calculating 20 routes at a time.
 I then threw all of these smaller queries at the database to process as fast as possible in parallel.
 Processing time for the dataset of 22k ended up being about a half hour… so not too bad.

 The final step in processing the route data was to simplify the final route lines and to break them up into segments based on estimates of how far people are willing to drive each day on a roadtrip.
 I then joined these likely routes back to the rec.gov table to bring routing and reservation data into a single table.

 ## Visualization
-After all of the data cleaned and the feature engineering of the routes was completed, I turned towards visualizing the flows of people along the routes over time.
+After all of the data was cleaned and the feature engineering of the routes was completed, I turned towards visualizing the flows of people along the routes over time.
 I decided to create a gif that stitched together images of the routes being traveled each day for all of 2020.
 Selecting for each day the reservation maker’s location (starting point, likely in transit route, or at their destination), I visualized this on a map using geopandas and rasterio.
 The resulting video can be seen at the top of the page.

 ## Analysis and initial conclusions